[Updated: August 2022]

 There are many moments to weave in the right language, to plant referral seeds.
 It is with this language that we show our gratitude and thankfulness to our referral sources.
 This language is never manipulative or takes advantage of the referral source.
 It is completely authentic.

-While the language piece can seem overwhelming because you want to get the “formula” right, once you understand it, the language becomes easier to create.
-Within my Growth By Referrals program I provide more than 20 “scripts” or language for many different scenarios and provide 1-on-1 feedback in our student-only Facebook group.
+While the language piece can seem overwhelming because you want to get the “formula” right, once you understand it, the language becomes easier to use.
+Within my Growth By Referrals program I provide more than 20 “scripts” or language moments for many different scenarios.

 Step 5: Systematize the plan and measure results